 New Year’s Resolutions might seem cliche, but this is a perfect time to reflect, recenter, and take a look at your priorities.
 As a healthcare professional, your job is to take care of other people’s minds, bodies, and spirits—but how much time do you set aside to take care of your own?
-Let 2019 be the year you improve your self-care routine.
+Let this year be the year you improve your self-care routine.
 Remember, taking caring of yourself is not selfish.

 Book Time with Yourself